Azure/azure-powershell/src/Network/Network/help/Get-AzNetworkWatcherPacketCapture.md

 In this example we create a packet capture named "PacketCaptureTest" with multiple filters and a time limit.
 Once the session is complete, it will be saved to the specified storage account.
 We then call Get-AzNetworkWatcherPacketCapture to retrieve the status of the capture session.
 Note: The Azure Network Watcher extension must be installed on the target virtual machine to create packet captures.

 >[!NOTE]
->If you create a reference to the packetcapture directly from the New-AzNetworkWatcherPacketCapture command, it won't have all the properties.
-By make a call to Get-AzNetworkWatcherPacketCapture, you will get all the object's properties.
+>If you create a reference to the packet capture directly from the New-AzNetworkWatcherPacketCapture command, it won't have all the properties.
+You can get all of the properties of the packet capture by making a call to the Get-AzNetworkWatcherPacketCapture command.

 ### Example 2: Create a Packet Capture with multiple filters and retrieve its status
 ```